apagade/Test/Assignment.md

 Brighton
 ```

-If we further try to interpret from the logs, we can see that some of the guests have canceled their bookings.
+If we further try to interpret the logs, we can see that some of the guests have canceled their bookings.
 If this invitation is about reviewing the hotel, we do not want to send the invitation to the guests who have canceled their bookings.
-Thus we should send the invitation to leave a review only to following guests:
+Thus we should send the invitation to leave a review only to the following guests:
 ```
 Andersen
 Stevens